RETAIL TERMS AND CONDITIONS

-2.9 Satisfactory proof may come in the form of a crime reference number provided by the police or photographic, videographic evidence.
+2.9 Satisfactory proof may come in the form of a crime reference number provided by the police, photographic or videographic evidence.

-3 - THE DESIGNERS RESPONSIBILITIES
+3 - THE ADVERTISERS RESPONSIBILITIES

-3.1.2 The designer agrees to transfer ownership of their products and display materials to The Pommier on receipt of such items and the items will remain the property of The Pommier until the advertising fee for the agreement period has been paid in full.
+3.1.2 The advertiser agrees to transfer ownership of their products and display materials to The Pommier on receipt of such items and the items will remain the property of The Pommier until the advertising fee for the agreement period has been paid in full.

-3.2 The designer agrees to check the quality of the products they are sending prior to sending them and to package the products in such a way that they do not arrive to the retail space damaged.
+3.2 The advertiser agrees to check the quality of the products they are sending prior to sending them and to package the products in such a way that they do not arrive to the retail space damaged.

-3.5 By advertising your products at the retail store, the designer agrees to also promote their own products on display via social media at least once per week whilst their products are on display.
+3.5 By advertising your products at the retail store, the advertiser agrees to also promote their own products on display via social media at least once per week whilst their products are on display.

 4 - THE AGREEMENT

-4.1 The agreement is between you (designer) and The Pommier (service provider) and can not be transferred to anyone else outside of this agreement unless it has been agreed in writing by The Pommier.
+4.1 The agreement is between you (advertiser) and The Pommier (service provider) and can not be transferred to anyone else outside of this agreement unless it has been agreed in writing by The Pommier.